-- 26.6 Indemnification.
+26.2 Indemnification.
 The UFF assumes responsibility for (1) all claims against the Board, including the cost of defending such actions, arising from the Board's compliance with this Article, and for (2) all monies deducted under this Article and remitted to the UFF.
-The UFF shall promptly refund to the Board excess monies received under this Article. - 26.7 Exceptions.
-The Board will not deduct any UFF fines, penalties, or special assessments from the pay of any employee, nor is the Board obligated to provide more than two payroll deduction fields (effective January 13, 2005) for the purpose of making the deductions described in this Article. - 26.8 Termination of Agreement.
-The Board's responsibilities under this Article shall terminate automatically upon (1) decertification of the UFF or the suspension or revocation of its certification by the Florida Public Employees Relations Commission, or (2) revocation of the UFF's deduction privilege by the Florida Public Employees Relations Commission.
+The UFF shall promptly refund to the Board excess monies received under this Article.

-MAINTENANCE OF RIGHTS AND BENEFITS
+ARTICLE 27 MAINTENANCE OF RIGHTS AND BENEFITS